CentralCollege/departments-wordpress-theme/readme.md

 Sites
 ------------------
 * This theme is available for departments at http://departments.central.edu.
-Contact Jacob Oyen to upgrade your site.
+Contact Jordan Bohr to upgrade your site.

 Deployment
 ------------------